Medically reviewed on May 2, 2018.

-- Unsafe low blood sugar may happen when taking SymlinPen 60 (pramlintide) with your insulin.
-The chance may be raised in people with type 1 diabetes.
-If low blood sugar happens, it is seen within 3 hours after using this medicine.
-Do not drive, use heavy machinery, or do other tasks or actions that could be unsafe until you know the effects of SymlinPen 60 on your blood sugar.
+- The chance of very low blood sugar may be raised when taking SymlinPen 60 (pramlintide) with insulin, especially in people with type 1 diabetes.
+If very low blood sugar happens, it has happened within 3 hours after using SymlinPen 60 (pramlintide).
+Do not drive, use heavy machinery, or do other tasks or actions that could be unsafe until you know the effects of SymlinPen 60 (pramlintide) on your blood sugar.
 If very low blood sugar happens while you are doing any of these things, very bad injuries or death may happen.
-Talk with your doctor.
+If you have questions, talk with your doctor.

 Uses of SymlinPen 60: